Standards: Removed all ammunition and links from the machine gun. Cleared the weapon, ensuring the chamber was empty and the safety was on SAFE (“S”).

 failed.
 If the soldier scores NO GO, show

-the soldier what was done wrong and how to
+him what was done wrong and how to do it

 This is a private website that is not affiliated with the U.S. government, U.S. Armed Forces or Department of Veteran Affairs.
 U.S. government agencies have not reviewed this information.
 This site is not connected with any government agency.
 If you would like to find more information about benefits offered by the U.S. Department of Veteran Affairs, please visit the official U.S. government web site for veterans’ benefits at http://www.va.gov.